advertisement

 15 May 2023

-The Arizona Game and Fish Department (AZGFD) take hundreds of captive desert tortoises surrendered to them yearly.
+The Arizona Game and Fish Department (AZGFD) takes hundreds of captive desert tortoises surrendered to them yearly.
 While these tortoises cannot be released back into the wild, they make for fascinating nontraditional pets.
 Families can learn to appreciate desert wildlife by caring for them and observing their natural behavior.

 This year, the AZGFD reported a record number of orphaned tortoises, with nearly 300 animals rescued, and over 100 are still looking for their forever homes.
 AZGFD is raising awareness about Sonoran Desert tortoises as the weather gets warmer.
 So far, around 130 animals have been adopted this year, but there are still approximately 140 tortoises in the care of the AZGFD, waiting to be adopted.